Ethanjheo/Theory-insight/sociology/Bourdieu/Forms_of_Capital_Chapter5.md

 Governments and institutions have attempted to introduce corrective measures—such as regional admission quotas, scholarship programs, or preferential policies for socially disadvantaged groups.
 While these initiatives provide entry points for non-elite actors, they remain insufficient to fundamentally resolve the structural reproduction of privilege.

+### I believe that Bourdieu’s framework should not be read as a theory of despair.
+Rather, it is better understood as an anatomical tool for social reform.

 ---

 ## Literature-Based Evidence